github/open-source-survey/README.md

 ## Citations and Reuse

+- R. Stuart Geiger [Summary Analysis of the 2017 GitHub Open Source Survey](https://arxiv.org/abs/1706.02777) "presenting frequency counts, proportions, and frequency or proportion bar plots for every question asked in the survey."
 - The LibreOffice Design Team asked users what aspects of open source are important, using questions from the Open Source Survey are important, using questions from the Open Source Survey.
 Their [summary](https://design.blog.documentfoundation.org/2017/09/13/open-source-means-libreoffice-users/) includes a comparison with Open Source Survey responses, and their data is also released under CC0-1.0.